fmalcher/soundcraft-ui/packages/mixer-connection/README.md

 ### Master

+The following operations can be used to interact with the global master fader.

 | Call                                      | Description                                                                |
 | ----------------------------------------- | -------------------------------------------------------------------------- |
 | `conn.master.setFaderLevel(value)`        | Set the master fader level (between `0` and `1`)                           |